After Forever: First years and Prison Of Desire (1995–2000)

-Decipher and departure of Mark Jansen (2001-2002)
+Decipher and departure of Mark Jansen (2001–2002)

-In 2001, the band released the album Decipher, which featured for the first time live classical instruments and a live choir.
-The complex arrangements of the new compositions pushed After Forever's music even more towards the symphonic metal genre.
+In 2001, the band released Decipher, which featured live classical instruments and a live choir.

 By the end of 2001, After Forever appeared as rising stars on the dynamic scene of Dutch metal, which included bands like The Gathering, Within Temptation, Gorefest and Ayreon.
 Their second album Decipher (2001) had received very positive reviews and their name was well known in the underground scene of the Netherlands.
 Critics were impressed by the remarkable musicianship of the young members of the band and in particular by Floor Jansen's vocals, both in studio and in live performances.
 In contrast with these premises for a bright future, the relationships within the band were not so idyllic.
 Soon after the release of Decipher, After Forever faced a strong creative contrast between founding member and guitarist Mark Jansen and the rest of the band.
-Mark Jansen had been the main composer of the band together with Sander Gommans and his love for movie soundtracks and classical music had had a strong influence on the musical style of After Forever’s first two albums, Prison of Desire (2000) and Decipher.
+Mark Jansen had been the main composer of the band together with Sander Gommans and his love for movie soundtracks and classical music had had a strong influence on the musical style of After Forever's first two albums, Prison of Desire (2000) and Decipher.
 Moreover, his interest for religious and moral themes had characterized his lyrics for many songs, often collected under a common title (e.g. The Embrace That Smothers and My Pledge of Allegiance).
 In the next album, Mark Jansen meant to further explore complex interactions between classical instruments, choruses in Latin and death metal elements, while Gommans and the others preferred a more direct and aggressive approach to music, retaining some elements that made the sound of the band recognizable, but expanding it in new and different directions.
 These musical differences led to Mark Jansen leaving the band, in what he felt as an actual dismissal.
 Upon his departure, Jansen quickly formed another band called Sahara Dust, which later developed into the symphonic metal band Epica.
-In a 2007 interview, Jansen described his departure from After Forever as coming as an unexpected shock to him at the time, with the news of his dismissal being delivered to him by fellow band members shortly before a band rehearsal.
+In a 2007 interview, Jansen described his departure from After Forever as coming as a shock to him at the time, with the news of his dismissal being delivered to him by fellow band members shortly before a band rehearsal.
 At the time of his dismissal, the band were preparing to participate in a series of major tours and concerts such as Pinkpop.

 Jansen's place was taken by Bas Maas, who had been the guitar technician for After Forever during the tours of 2001 and 2002.
-August and September 2002 were dedicated to a European tour, supporting Finnish act Nightwish and attending some rock festivals, which exposed the band to larger audiences and gained them even more favourable press.
+August and September 2002 were dedicated to a European tour, supporting Finnish act Nightwish (whom Floor Jansen would become the lead vocalist of in 2013) and attending some rock festivals, which exposed the band to larger audiences and gained them even more favourable press.
 Further media exposure came from Floor Jansen's collaboration with Dutch multi-instrumentalist and composer Arjen Anthony Lucassen, for the recording of Star One's album Space Metal and the subsequent tour in late 2002.